refIekt/reflekt/README.md

 2. Errors happen when things break (in the negative)
 3. Tests should check more often for the negative
 4. This can be automated

-## Feedback loop

-Reflekt builds itself as you build your application.

-Terminology:
-* `Reflection` - A snapshot of random data
-* `Control` - A shapshot of real data (a subtype of `Reflection`)

-The loop:
-1. You write code and run it
-2. A `Control` is created per method call, tracking input and output
-3. A set of rules are created from each `Control` on how the program works
-4. Many `Reflection`s are created per method call, containing random input and output
-5. Each `Reflection` is tested to pass or fail the set of rules previously defined by each `Control`
-6. Results are saved to the `/reflections` directory
-7. Your application returns its output

-This feedback loop creates better results the more you develop and use your application.